lappis-unb/BotFlow/README.md

 ![image](app/public/botflow-architecture.png)

 ## How does it work?
-Botflow is a framework for editing Rasa bots contents.
-Therefore it is used to add and edit intents, utters and stories without managing markdown and yaml files.
+Botflow allows you to add and edit intents, utters and stories without handling markdown or yaml files.

 ### Intents
 To add the intents, just go to the Questions page and add examples of user's inputs to that intent.
 You can also edit or delete a intent by selecting it on the sidebar.